theonlypwner/tcp-stress/README.txt

 Licence
 ====================
-Upload/download icsons are from Kyo-Tux (Asher)'s MinIcons set, licenced under CC-BY-NC-SA 3.0.
+Upload/download icons are from Kyo-Tux (Asher)'s MinIcons set, licenced under CC-BY-NC-SA 3.0.
 Other icons are from Everaldo Coelho's Crystal Icons, licenced under the LGPL licence.

 TCP Stress Tester